ArtisticZhao/nvim/README.md

 ## Keymaps

-This table draw with vim-table-mode, it will better presente in text mode.
+This table draw with vim-table-mode, it will better present in text mode.

 | Category         | Function                                   | KEYMAP             |
 |------------------|--------------------------------------------|--------------------|